Sam Forster

-Samuel Forster is a Canadian American journalist, poet, and cultural critic whose 2024 book, Americosis, was awarded the Sutherland House Prize for non-fiction.
+Samuel Forster is a Canadian American journalist, and cultural critic whose 2024 book, Americosis, was awarded the Sutherland House Prize for non-fiction.

-Forster is known for his immersive literary style — and for being one of few modern writers to have significant profiles in mainstream political journalism, war reporting, and alternative literature.
+He is known in part for the controversy around his use of "journalistic” blackface while researching his 2024 book on race relations, Seven Shoulders.
+He has reported on the Russo-Ukrainian War and the Arab-Israeli conflict.

-Early life and education
+Life and education

 Forster has a Bachelor's of Arts from the University of Alberta and a master's degree from the University of Toronto.

 While in Toronto, Forster was a graduate associate at the centre for ethics where he researched the application of neuroscientific evidence in criminal court proceedings.

-Early career
+Career

 Forster has contributed to various print and digital publications, including Canada's National Observer and City & State, primarily writing about culture and economic affairs.

 In 2022, Forster worked for The Buenos Aires Times, an English-language newspaper owned by Perfil.
 During his time in Argentina, Forster focused on politics and foreign affairs, frequently interviewing diplomats such as Indonesian ambassador Niniek Kun Naryatie.

-During the spring of 2023, Forster travelled throughout Ukraine, covering the Russo-Ukrainian War as a correspondent for The National Post and Unherd.
+During the spring of 2023, Forster travelled throughout Ukraine, covering the Russo-Ukrainian War as a correspondent for The National Post and UnHerd.

 In the aftermath of the 2023 Hamas-led attack on Israel, while reporting on pro-Palestine demonstrations in Montreal, Forster published video footage that became the centre of controversy in the Canadian media.
-Responding to the footage, Canadian Minister of Immigration Marc Miller released a public statement expressing serious concern: "Disgusted and ashamed to see these scenes glorifying death and terror, in Montreal, the city I love and the city I represent.
-Hamas is a terrorist organization and nobody should glorify their bloody cowardly violence."
-Alberta member of parliament Mike Lake also responded to the footage, condemning the protestors.
+The footage garnered response from Canadian Minister of Immigration Marc Miller as well as Alberta member of parliament Mike Lake.

 In the winter of 2024, Forster travelled to Lebanon and Israel to report on the ongoing Arab-Israeli conflict for The Spectator.

 Americosis

-In January 2024 Forster released his first book, Americosis, which received the first Sutherland House non-fiction prize.
+In January 2024, Forster released his first book, Americosis, which received the first Sutherland House non-fiction prize from its publisher.

-The American Conservative celebrated Forster's debut book:

-"Despite his romantic description of the park outside of his Montreal apartment and his prescription, one of the few in the book, for universal basic income as a cure for what he calls 'the great economic absurdity of America: the fetishization of employment and the demonization of unemployment,' Forster offers a clear picture of a dim reality.
-Americosis should not be read as a blueprint for revived urban policy or a formula for enjoying public transit as it was meant to be, but as good journalism from a dejected transit system."

-The American Spectator praised Americosis for its creative ambition, noting that "like the documentarian Frederick Wiseman, Forster possesses a kind of cinema verité style for his subject."
+The American Conservative praised Forster's vivid descriptions of the disorder of public transit.
+The American Spectator praised Forster's "cinema verité style for his subject" but criticized his analysis.